mucsci-students/2022fa-475-Dreadcore/README.md

 - Windows users: download folder, unzip, use windows folder and run the executeable.
 - Mac users: download and unzip.
 Allow the file to be executed by changing directory with cd Mac.app/Contents/MacOS.
 Then run chmod +x Dreadcore.
 Do ./Dreadcore and got denied by the MacOS antivirus.
 Went to System Preferences -> Security & Preferences -> General.
 Then clicked open anyway at the bottom which came up with a popup where I had to click run anyway.
 (Thank you Justin Stevens!)

-# The 1.1.2 Update is currently only on Windows.
-Go here to download it. https://drive.google.com/file/d/1BF7Bt-UgRQ4kiSwuaLKSSgJSQpJFoGjA/view?usp=share_link
+# The 1.1.3 Update is currently only on Windows.
+Go here to download it. https://drive.google.com/file/d/1TVtRGFoJreCnHyjUOxjaClDaUH2YFiIi/view?usp=share_link
 - The Mac build will be available in the near future.

-# Post-release updates
+# Post-release patch notes

 Update 1.1:
 - Mac build is now available!
 (Although none of us have Macs to test it out, so hopefully it works.)